VikVelev/LCT-GAN/README.md

 # LCT-GAN

+This is part of a Bachelor Thesis - TU Delft Research Project CSE3000 2022.
+Under the supervision of Zilong Zhao and Lydia Chen.

 Improving tabular data synthesis, by introducing a novel latent gan architecture, using autoencoder as an embedding for tabular data and decreasing training time and use of computational resources.

 # How to reproduce